 2. An employer shall be prohibited from using an intern's labour to avoid the conclusion of an employment contract.
 An intern shall not replace an employee.
 An employer may not hire an intern in lieu of the employee with whom the employment relationship has been suspended and/or terminated.

 3. The period for unpaid internship shall not exceed 6 months, while the period for paid internship shall not exceed 1 year.
-The same person has the right to undergo an internship with the same employer only once.
+The same person has the right to undergo an unpaid internship with the same employer only once.

 4. The relationship between the intern and the employer shall be governed by a written contract, which shall include a detailed description of the work to be performed by the intern.